-Bathrooms are the perfect breeding ground for mould.
-With constant exposure to humidity and damp surfaces, it doesn’t take long for mould to develop if preventative measures aren’t taken.
-Not only is mould unsightly, but it can also cause health issues and structural damage if left unchecked.
-At ResiSure, we provide landlords, BTR operators, social housing providers and property managers with advanced technology to monitor humidity, damp, and mould risks.
+At ResiSure, we provide landlords, BTR operators, social housing providers, and property managers with advanced technology to monitor humidity, damp, and mould risks.
 But even with cutting-edge technology, prevention is always better than cure.
-But how do you prevent mould in the bathroom in the first place?
+So, what are the best ways to answer the crucial question: How do you prevent mould in the bathroom in the first place?

 How do you Prevent Mould in the Bathroom?
 Top Tips